callym/my-little-astral-being/readme.md

 only use black and pastel colours

-all interface is through a pie menu that appears when you click on your pet
+~~all interface is through a pie menu that appears when you click on your pet~~

+interface fades out (maybe blurs???) when you open a submenu, can only click on the current menu items and the menu item that you clicked to get there (to return you)